Vancouver Canadians: 2004

+2005

+Vancouver returned to the playoffs in 2005 with a league-leading 46–30 mark.
+They were defeated in the championship series in five games to the Spokane Indians.

+2006

+In the Canadians' 2026 season, they missed the playoffs with a 39–37 record, finishing fourth in their division, 16 games behind the Salem-Keizer Volcanoes.

 2007

-In 2007, local Vancouver businessmen Jake Kerr and Jeff Mooney purchased the Vancouver Canadians and secured a 25-year lease with the City of Vancouver Parks Board.
-Extensive work began that offseason in a full-scale stadium renovation which improved washrooms, concessions, concourses, and children's play area.
+In 2007, local Vancouver businessmen Jake Kerr and Jeff Mooney purchased the franchise and secured a 25-year lease with the City of Vancouver Parks Board.
+Extensive work began that offseason in a full-scale stadium renovation which improved washrooms, concessions, concourses, and the children's play area.
 Point-of-purchase concessions increased substantially.

+On the field, the Canadians finished the season 37–38, placing second in their division, 19 1/2 behind the Salem-Keizer Volcanos.

+2008

-In January 2008, former Washington Nationals executive Andy Dunn become the President and General Manager of the Canadians.
+In January 2008, former Washington Nationals executive Andy Dunn was made the President and General Manager of the Canadians and held the position until he resigned in 2024.

-2010–2012
+The Canadians ended the season with a losing record of 34–42 and finished third in their division, 6 games behind both the Eugene Emeralds and the Salem-Keizer Volcanos, who were tied for the division lead.

+2009

+In 2009, the Canadians posted a 36–40 record, finishing third in their division, 13 games behind the Salem-Keizer Volcanos.

+2010

-In spring 2010, the Vancouver Canadians and Scotiabank announced a long-term partnership that would see Nat Bailey Stadium renamed to Scotiabank Field at Nat Bailey Stadium.
+In June 2010, the Vancouver Canadians and Scotiabank agreed to a long-term partnership that saw Nat Bailey Stadium renamed to Scotiabank Field at Nat Bailey Stadium.

+The Canadians had a winning record of 42–34 and made the playoffs for the first time since 2005 by winning the Second-Half Western Division title.
+The team ultimately lost the division finals by being swept, two games to none, by the Everett Aquasox.

+2011

-The Canadians became the Short-Season A affiliate of the Toronto Blue Jays following the 2010 season.
-The team's attendance rose to 162,162 in 2011, a team record.
-In September 2011, the Vancouver Canadians won their first Northwest League title, defeating the Tri-City Dust Devils, 9–2, to win the final series, 2–1.
-The following year, the Vancouver Canadians became back-to-back champions for the first time in franchise history, defeating the Boise Hawks, 12–9, to win the final series, 2–1.
+The Canadians became the Short-Season A affiliate of the Toronto Blue Jays in 2011.
+The team's attendance rose to 162,162, a team record.
+In September 2011, the Vancouver Canadians won their first Northwest League championship, defeating the Tri-City Dust Devils, two games to one.

+2012

+In 2012, Vancouver became back-to-back champions after defeating the Boise Hawks, 2–1, in the finals.

 2013

 In August 2013, outfielder Kevin Pillar became the first alumnus of the team to debut in the major leagues for Toronto.

-On September 9, 2013, the Canadians became just the third Northwest League team to win three straight championships, defeating the Boise Hawks, 5–0, at Scotiabank Field at Nat Bailey Stadium to win the final series, 2–1, in front of a sellout crowd.
+On September 9, the Canadians became the third Northwest League team to win three straight championships, defeating Boise, 5–0, at Scotiabank Field at Nat Bailey Stadium to win the final series, 2–1, in front of a sellout crowd.
 The 2013 season also saw the Vancouver Canadians draw over 195,000 fans to Scotiabank Field, a fifth consecutive team record which included 23 sold-out games.

 On November 4, 2013, the Canadians were named the 2013 recipient of the John H. Johnson President's Award, given to Minor League Baseball's top organization.
 It was the first time a Canadian-based franchise won the award.